akoken/rust-web-api/README.md

    curl -sS -H 'Content-Type: application/json' -X POST -d '{"book":"The Lord of the Rings", "quote":"Sometimes to find the light, We must first touch the darkness."}' http://localhost:8080/quotes | jq
    ```

-   To test the get endpoint, use the following `curl` command:
+   To test the read endpoint, use the following `curl` command:
    ```shell
    curl http://localhost:8080/quotes | jq
    ```